Grovely Castle

-Grovely Castle is the site of an Iron Age univallate hill fort in the parish of Steeple Langford, in Wiltshire.
+Grovely Castle is the site of an Iron Age univallate hill fort in the parish of Steeple Langford, in Wiltshire, England.
 The remaining ramparts stand approximately 3.2 m high, with 1.5 m deep ditches, although ploughing has damaged the earthworks in some parts of the site.
 Excavations have uncovered the remains of five human skeletons within the ramparts.
 Entrances are in the south-west and north-east corners of the hillfort.
 A circular enclosure of 35 to 40 m is evident in aerial photographs of the hillfort interior.
 There is also a later bank and ditch which runs through the hill-fort from south-west to north-east, and is probably part of an extensive surrounding Celtic field system.